Guide for authors

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items:

-• The manuscript is written in English and has been checked for language issues (spelling, grammer, vocabulary use).
+• The manuscript is written in English and has been checked for language issues (spelling, grammar, vocabulary use).

 • The manuscript contains 'CRediT contribution statement'.

-• The manuscript contains a 'Declaration of competing interests' (if the authors have no interests to declare, it should stated so).
+• The manuscript contains a ‘Declaration of competing interests’.

-• Where available, DOI/URL links for the references have been provided.
+• Where available, DOI/URL links are provided for the referenced sources.

 go up